Kingxukai/linux/Documentation/arch/x86/amd_hsmp.rst

 OS-level software with access to system management functions via a set of mailbox registers.

-More details on the interface can be found in chapter "7 Host System Management Port (HSMP)" of the family/model PPR
+More details on the woke interface can be found in chapter "7 Host System Management Port (HSMP)" of the woke family/model PPR
 Eg: https://www.amd.com/content/dam/amd/en/documents/epyc-technical-docs/programmer-references/55898_B1_pub_0_50.zip